OverTheWireOrg/OverTheWire-website/about/wechall.md

         export WECHALLUSER="YourUserName"
         export WECHALLTOKEN="YOUR-WECHALL-TOKEN-HERE"

+    For `fish` users, you may run:

+        set -Ux WECHALLUSER "YourUserName"

     You may need to logout and login again for these changes to take effect.
 To test whether the environment variables are registered, type "echo $WECHALLUSER", which should show that environment